 - Inhaled smoke from a burning poison ivy plant

-- Has the rash on his or her face or genitals
+- Has the rash on their face or genitals

 - Has a severe rash

-- Has a rash on a large part of his or her body
+- Has a rash on a large part of their body

 In these cases, your child's healthcare provider may prescribe a prescription medicine such as: